Steelhead: Description

 The freshwater form of the steelhead is the rainbow trout (Oncorhynchus mykiss).
 The difference between these forms of the species is that steelhead migrate to the ocean and return to freshwater tributaries to spawn, whereas non-anadromous rainbow trout do not leave freshwater.
 Steelhead are also larger and less colorful than rainbow trout.
-Steelhead can weigh up to 55 lb and reach 45 in in length.
-They can live up to 11 years and spawn multiple times.
+Steelhead can weigh up to 55 lb and can reach 45 in in length, but are typically much smaller at around 8 lb.
+In the wild, they usually live four to six years and spawn multiple times.
 The body of the steelhead trout is silvery and streamlined with a rounder head.
 This silver color and round head is what gives the steelhead its name.
 There are black dots that are more concentrated on the back of the fish and become sparser closer to the lateral line of the fish.
 Steelhead also develop a pink horizontal stripe.
 When steelhead return to freshwater to spawn, their color begins to more closely resemble that of a normal rainbow trout.
 The longer a steelhead spends in freshwater, the darker their green body colorations and horizontal pink stripe become.
 When a steelhead exits the river and returns to the ocean again, it regains its silvery appearance while in saltwater.
 The fish develop a larger and stronger tail relative to a normal rainbow trout to help aid in swimming in ocean currents and swimming up strong river currents.

 A number of distinct population segments of steelhead are endangered or threatened across the United States, with their decline largely attributed to causes such as changing ocean conditions, overharvest, hatcheries, habitat destruction, and the blocking of waterways by the construction of dams.
 Human interaction has had considerable consequences on reducing the population of steelhead trout.